Topic: Around Here

 Written on November 19, 2022 at 11:23 am, by

 The Animal Protection Society of Friday Harbor shares a look at the adoptable animal of the week — Foster, a large year-old mixed breed.
 Hi everyone, I’m Foster!
-Although I’ve only been at the shelter for less than a month, the people at APS-FH have been my friends for a long time — same with many Continue Reading
+Although I’ve only been at the shelter for less than a month, the people at APS-FH have been my friends for a long time — same with Continue Reading

 Frank drops in to share his mate’s catch